manwar/perlweeklychallenge-club/challenge-208/james-smith/README.md

 We then loop through the second list of strings (`#2`) looking for words which are in the first list (`#3`).
 If it has a lower index sum that the best so far we record this and reset the list of words (`#4`).
 If it has the same we just push it onto the list. (`#5`)

 At the end we just return the current list of words (which could be empty if there are no duplicates). (`#6`)

+Note we set the initial best index sum (`#0`) as `10^99` as the index sum will be no where near this and so we can treat this as effectively infinity...

 # Task 2: Duplicate and Missing